Yahoo Ad Interest Manager FAQ

 - What kind of information do you use to create interest categories?

-We use information about your use of our services, including pages you have recently visited on Yahoo, ads you have viewed and clicked on Yahoo or that we have delivered to you on other websites, some of the searches you have conducted on Yahoo, and scanned communications content where consent has been given.
+We use information about your use of our services, including pages you have recently visited on Yahoo, ads you have viewed and clicked on Yahoo or that we have delivered to you on other websites, some of the searches you have conducted with Yahoo, and analysis of communications content.
 The information goes into computer-based algorithmic systems that help us to make an educated guess about your interests.

 - Does the information about opt-out and interest categories apply to other websites and ad networks or just to Yahoo?